ska-telescope/ska-low-mccs-pasd/docs/src/user/fndh.rst

 **Faulty Smartbox Port Status**

-The number of smartbox ports which are faulty is reflected through the ``numberOfFaultySmartboxPorts`` attribute, this attribute can have thresholds configured as the other attributes above, by default it only has max alarm configured as such we go to ``HealthState.FAILED`` if a single smartbox port is faulty.
+The number of smartbox ports which are faulty is reflected through the ``numberOfStuckOnSmartboxPorts`` and ``numberOfStuckOffSmartboxPorts`` attributes.
+These attributes can have thresholds configured as the
+other attributes above, by default they are set to max_warning: 1 and max_alarm: 5.